 Kate moved to Portland in 2015 and works as a strategist at a creative agency.
 She believes in road trips, Justin Bieber, friendships forged over boulder fields, and that greatness takes grit.

 She is the first (and currently only) person to have completed the legendary Angel's to Alpine 100.

 Sarah ran her first road half marathon in 2005 and spent a decade on pavement until two years ago her brother took her on a trail run.
-She fell in love and has truly found her place in the trail and ultrarunning community since, successfully running her first two 50k races this past year.
-In 2017 she plans to race the Tillamook Burn 50k in late April, followed by her biggest goal to date, the Mt.
-Hood 50 miler in July.
-Sarah is looking forward to seeing what she can accomplish in years to come and she is passionate about training with and empowering other women to crush their own big goals.
+She fell in love and has truly found her place in the trail and ultra running community since, successfully running numerous 50ks and her first 50 miler this past July.
+She is looking forward to seeing what she can accomplish in years to come and is passionate about training with and empowering other women to crush their own big goals.

 From an early age, Shadia routinely exaggerated asthma symptoms to alleviate embarrassment during physical education classes, especially dreading "The Mile": a grueling four loops of .25-mile track to be finished before the strict thirty minute cutoff.
 At age 14, she received her first DNF at the Multnomah Falls one-mile climb during a family vacation.